Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
 ```

-**IMPORTANT**
+:::danger[WARNING]

-Never use the development key for a production account!
-Doing so will most certainly result in the loss of access to your account, this private key is publicly known.
+**Never use the development key for a production account!** Doing so will most certainly result in the loss of access to your account, this private key is publicly known.

-Wonderful, you now have a default wallet unlocked and loaded with a key, and are ready to proceed.